CIBC-Internal/python/Doc/library/socket.rst

    interface name.
    :exc:`OSError` if no interface with the given name exists.

-   Availability: Unix.
+   .. availability:: Unix.

    .. versionadded:: 3.3

 .. function:: if_indextoname(if_index)

-   Return a network interface name corresponding to a interface index number.
+   Return a network interface name corresponding to an interface index number.
    :exc:`OSError` if no interface with the given index exists.

-   Availability: Unix.
+   .. availability:: Unix.

    .. versionadded:: 3.3